0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 	// if noncached paging I/O and not to the pagefile if (FlagOn(Data->Iopb->IrpFlags, IRP_NOCACHE) && FlagOn(Data->Iopb->IrpFlags, IRP_PAGING_IO))
 ```
-Next , we are going to check if the file has a file context attached to it , as we are only interested in noncached paging writes to files that have beem previously mapped by UM processes.<br/>
+Next , we are going to check if the file has a file context attached to it , as we are only interested in noncached paging writes to files that have been previously mapped by UM processes.<br/>
 ```cpp
 pFileContext FileContx;